 There has been a considerable amount of debate over whether or not animal plastic surgery should even be allowed — and in fact, most pet insurance providers don’t cover procedures like doggy facelifts, which are considered an elective procedure similar to getting a cat declawed.

 But that isn’t to say that animal plastic surgery is performed strictly for cosmetic purposes.
 There are also real health concerns that can be addressed through plastic surgery.
-Just as just as some humans need nose jobs to breathe properly or fix their sinuses, many dogs will experience an improvement in their quality of life after “getting work done.”
+Just as some humans need nose jobs to breathe correctly or fix their sinuses, many dogs will experience an improvement in their quality of life after “getting work done.”

 Here are the pros and cons of this new trend.

 The benefits of animal plastic surgery

 Selective breeding has resulted in significant health issues for certain types of dogs.
 Among other concerns, extremely wrinkly breeds and those with short noses — namely Shar-Peis and Pugs — are prone to breathing issues and apnea.

 For French bulldogs, things can be even worse: not only do they have issues breathing, but they are also unable to swim without assistance due to the size of their heads concerning their bodies.
 They also are unable to cool themselves off properly, which can lead to overheating.
 Furthermore, they are at increased risk of suffering from various skin conditions and digestive issues.